langchain-ai/langchain/docs/index.rst

 Reference Docs
 ---------------

 All of LangChain's reference documentation, in one place.
-Full documentation on all methods, classes, and installation methods for LangChain.
+Full documentation on all methods, classes, installation methods, and integration setups for LangChain.

 - `Reference Documentation <reference.html>`_